Critical area alteration exception

 How do I submit my application?

-The critical area alteration exception application must be filed in person at the Department of Permitting Permit Center.
-An appointment with Permitting staff is required to file the application.
+The critical area alteration exception application must be filed in person at the Permitting office in Snoqualmie.
+You must have an appointment with Permitting staff to file the application.
 Call 206-296-6797 to schedule the appointment.
-For more information, refer to Applying for a Permit at the Permitting Department.

 What is the timeline for processing a critical area alteration exception?